Master the pricing and packaging of your services to sell more, boost profitability and grow your business.

 This pricing strategy allows you to experiment with the different prices of your packages to encourage customers to purchase a specific one.

 Also, consider the price jumps between packages.
-No matter how much “value” is in your second package if it’s double the cost of the first, people will think “it’s double!”
+No matter how much “value” is in your second package, if it’s double the cost of the first, people will think, “It’s double!”
 So make those jumps feel more like organic progressions.

 Finally, remember that the lowest package sets a tone for the kind of business you are and the kinds of clients you’ll attract.
-Your pricing should be set at a level which attracts the right kind of business, not just any and every client.
+Your pricing should be set at a level that attracts the right kind of business, not just any and every client.

 Regardless of what price you do eventually set, make sure you once again get feedback from your clients to see what they think.

 Pricing and packaging your services can be tricky.
 There’s undoubtedly much more to the process than deciding on a few packages and putting a price to it.
 You need to: